RobertoBochet/dino-game/README.md

 python -m dinogame
 ```

-You can use `spacebar` to start running, jump, reset when dino die, and `key_down` to crouch.
+You can use `spacebar` to start running, jump, reset when dino dies, and `key_down` to crouch.

 ### Library usage